mparticle-integrations/mparticle-apple-integration-onetrust/README.md

    _Note: OneTrust does not support Carthage at this moment_

-2. Verify that you are using the correct version of your OneTrust SDK as specified in _Cookie Complience > Integrations > SDKs_ on app.onetrust.com.
+2. Add the OneTrust SDK following their [documentation](https://developer.onetrust.com/onetrust/docs/add-sdk-to-app-ios-tvos) and ensure you pin to the correct version of the OneTrust SDK as you specified in the OneTrust UI on app.onetrust.com.

+   _Note: OneTrust is unique in their versioning and in that you must specify your version used from a constrained list in their UI.
+This necessitates that we cannot pin the version of the OneTrust SDK in this kit.
+Therefore you must pin the correct version in the podspec or package.swift of your application_

 3. Follow the mParticle iOS SDK [quick-start](https://github.com/mParticle/mparticle-apple-sdk), then rebuild and launch your app, and verify that you see `"Included kits: { OneTrust }"` in your Xcode console